raspberrypilearning/track-designer/en/step_3.md

 title: I don't have a CameraFollow script
 ---

-With the Ball selected, add a new script component called `CameraFollow`.
+With 'Main Camera' selected, add a new script component called `CameraFollow`.

 Drag the new script file from your Assets into the 'Scripts' folder to organise your files.